Nayemhasan/Heart_Failure_Prediction/README.md

 ## How to use?
     - download the lastest release.
     - unzip and open the directory with command prompt
-    - type `'python app.py'` to start the application
+    - type <abbr title="Hyper Text Markup Language">python app.py</abbr> to start the application